-The Conservative election victory in May activated a manifesto pledge to hold an in/out referendum on Britain's membership of the EU before the end of 2017, with expectations rising that it could be held next year.
+The Conservative election victory earlier this year activated a manifesto pledge to hold an in/out referendum on Britain's membership of the EU by the end of 2017.

-Cameron promised to deliver a referendum at a time when he was under pressure from Euroscpetic backbenchers within his own parties - and when the Conservatives appeared to be losing votes to Ukip.
+David Cameron promised to deliver the vote at a time when he was under pressure from Eurosceptic backbenchers within his own party – and when the Tories appeared to be losing votes to Ukip.
 Most political commentators agree that, given a free hand, he would not have wanted a referendum, and that he is now desperate to secure Britain's place in the EU.

 So what are the advantages and disadvantages of being a part of Europe?
-And would Britain be better off staying inside the club or going it alone?
+Would Britain be better off staying inside the club or going it alone?

 The pros and cons of leaving the EU